About the process

 We expect researchers to be from academia, charities, third sector, government or an independent research organisation recognised by our governing board.
 We will not currently consider proposals from researchers from commercial organisations.
 Every researcher will need to be accredited and every research project will be assessed by the Approvals Panel, made up of independent experts.

-How does the Network handle the data?
+How did the Network handle the data?

 Can I see my data?